mpkondrashin/qcontain/README.md

 ## Key Features:
 1. Automatically encrypts files in Trend Micro Server Protect quarantine folder.
 2. Decryption can be performed using any ZIP utility (see known issues).
+3. Operates automatically in the background as Windows service.

 ## Installation